OpenYield: An Open-Source SRAM Yield Analysis and Optimization Benchmark Suite: Experimental Results

 \subsection{Experiment 3: Validation of Baseline Yield Algorithms}

-This experiment validates the baseline yield analysis algorithms in OpenYield—Standard Monte Carlo (MC) and Importance Sampling (IS)—and demonstrates OpenYield as a platform for fair comparison of analysis techniques on realistic circuits.
-The test circuits include: (1) a single 6T cell with 18 process variation parameters; (2) a 3$\times$2 array with 108 parameters; and (3) a 32$\times$2 array with 1152 parameters.
+This experiment validates the baseline yield analysis algorithms in OpenYield, focusing on Standard Monte Carlo (MC) and Importance Sampling (IS) methods.
+The test circuits include: (i) a single 6T cell with 18 process variation parameters; (ii) a 3$\times$2 array with 108 parameters; and (iii) a 32$\times$2 array with 1152 parameters.
 Write delay serves as the performance metric across all experiments.
 The figure of merit is $\mathrm{std}(P_f) / P_f$, where $\mathrm{std}(P_f)$ represents the standard deviation of the estimated failure rate, serving as the termination criterion.

 Results for the single 6T cell are shown in \autoref{tab:yield_estimation result}.
 MNIS~\cite{dolecek2008breaking} achieves near-MC accuracy with less than 10\% error while delivering 7$\times$ speedup.
 AIS~\cite{shi2018fast} provides a moderate balance between precision and efficiency, though with higher error than MNIS.
 For the 3$\times$2 case (\autoref{fig:yield_estimation for 6-bit 6T-SRAM} and \autoref{tab:yield_estimation result}), ACS~\cite{shi2019adaptive} uniquely surpasses MC accuracy with sub-10\% error while achieving 23.7$\times$ speedup.
-However, MNIS exhibits significantly degraded performance with error rates 10$\times$ higher than MC, revealing limited generalizability.
-AIS and HSCS show moderate precision but require substantially more simulations.
+However, MNIS exhibits significantly degraded performance with error rates 10$\times$ higher than MC, revealing limited capacity for complex problems.
+This behavior can be attributed to the MNIS approach, which shifts the sampling distribution toward the nearest failure regions to reduce the variance of the estimated failure rate.
+However, this strategy is only effective when there is a single failure region or when multiple failure regions are well separated.
+For more complex problems with multiple or overlapping failure regions, this approach may not yield optimal results \cite{xing2024every}.
+AIS and HSCS, in contrast, show moderate precision as they are designed to deal with multiple failure regions and high-dimensional problems.
+However, they require substantially more simulations as a result of the need to explore the parameter space and to update their model parameters.
 In the largest case, MC requires over 128,000 simulations and 55 hours of runtime.
 ACS achieves comparable accuracy with only 5,800 simulations—a 19.8$\times$ speedup while maintaining stable performance.
 HSCS achieves the fastest runtime but suffers a drastic accuracy loss, with failure estimates over an order of magnitude higher than MC.
 MNIS and AIS also display unstable results.

 These results establish OpenYield as a transparent environment for benchmarking yield analysis algorithms, enabling reliable comparisons within the research community.